jeremygray/pyfilesec/README.rst

 without requiring changes to the API.

-Bug reports and code contributions are welcome; the project is on github and you can contact me there (https://github.com/jeremygray/pyFileSec).
+Bug reports and code contributions are welcome; the project is on github and you can contact me there.
+Help with Windows file permissions would be particularly welcome (see the issues list).
 For contacting me privately, e.g., about security issues, please look for my email address at the top of the main code.
-Help with Windows would be particularly welcome (see the issues list).

 Software that includes pyFileSec
 ---------------------------------